LucasBehrendt/tech-blog/README.md

 The site is structured with simplicity and accessibility in mind, to help users intuitively navigate the site.
 The landing page gives the user relevant information about each post without cluttering the feed.
 A simple, fully responsive navigation helps keep the flow of the site balanced when navigating and interacting with the application.
 All pages are carefully structured to be consistent and pleasing to browse.
 All user interactions, such as registering an account or creating a post have logical responses and provide relevant feedback.

+When a user creates a new post or leave a comment, their content is instantly visible on the site for the best user experience when interacting with the application.
+Instead of users having to wait to get their posts or comments approved by the site admin, the content is managed manually by the site admin from the Django admin page.
+This leads to a more positive and instant user feedback and helps maintain the flow of content on the site.

 To help facilitate a logical flow of the application during the development process, a simple flowchart was created using [Lucidchart](https://www.lucidchart.com/pages/).

 <details>